eshwes01/travel/README.md

 ### User Story-3 View Packages

-- As a site user I can see all available packages that the site has to offer for given destination So that I can choose suitable package for given destination
+As a site user I can see all available packages that the site has to offer for given destination So that I can choose suitable package for given destination.

 Acceptance Criteria
-- A.C - For each destination user will be given the dropdown list of available packages to see all the details of the package.
+- A.C : For each destination user will be given the list of available packages in the "package detail" page to see all the details of the package including duration and prices of each package.
+- A.C : User will be also given access to get to the Itinerary and Booking in every package section.

 ### User Story-4 Request Booking

--As a user , I can request the booking of the tour packages by providing name, email and contact number for the desired package
+As a registered user , I can request the booking of the tour packages by providing booking month and number of people for the desired package
-So that the site admin can see my request and respond to the request by giving all the information to proceed.
+So that the site admin can see my request and respond to the request by giving all the necessary information to proceed the confirmation.

 Acceptance Criteria

-- AC .
-User can request booking via the form given under each package.
+- AC : User can request booking via the form given within itinerary detail page
+- AC : User must Log In to make the booking request.
-- AC .
-All the fields will be required to fill by the user .
+- AC : All the fields will be required to fill by the user .
-- AC User will be given the notification once they submitted.
+- AC : User will be given the notification once they submitted.

 ### User Story-5 Destination Info